Skip to content

 Two-week churnShare of code reworked within 14 days climbsBoundary checks against tasks; root-cause the top churners

-All four compute from data you already have – git history and PR metadata.
-Definitions, formulas and a worked example are in measuring verification debt; this page is about what a manager does with them.
+These proxies can be computed only if the relevant AI-assistance, review, and verification events are captured consistently; git history and ordinary PR metadata may not contain them.
+Candidate definitions, formulas, and a worked example are in measuring verification debt; this page is about what a manager does with them.

 1. Weekly, ten minutes.
-Scan the four signals.
-Fast movement gets a conversation with the team that owns the code – not a ticket, not an escalation.
+As a starting cadence, scan the four signals.
+Movement gets a conversation with the team that owns the code - not a ticket, not an escalation.

 2. Monthly, with the team.
-Review the trend together, decide one improvement, adjust one line of the policy if practice has outgrown it.
+As an example, review the trend together, decide one experiment, adjust one line of the policy if practice has outgrown it.

 3. Quarterly, upward.
-Report the trend in the language the org understands: risk posture and rework cost, not tool talk.
+The accountable owner can report the trend in the language the org understands: risk posture and rework cost, not tool talk.
 This is also where the governance frame gets its periodic review.

 The trust rules - metrics without surveillance

 Quality metrics die two deaths: gamed by the people they target, or quietly abandoned by the manager who got tired of being the bad guy.
 Both are avoidable with three rules.
-Measure the system, never individuals – team-level trends, no per-developer leaderboards, ever.
-Publish the definitions – the team sees exactly what is computed and from what.
-And pair every red signal with support instead of sanction: a rising unverified-merge rate is a tooling and clarity problem before it is a discipline problem – with 96% of developers already distrusting AI code, nobody on your team wants to ship unverified changes.
-They want a workflow that makes verifying cheaper than skipping.
+Measure the system, never individuals - team-level trends, no per-developer leaderboards, ever.
+Publish the definitions - the team sees exactly what is computed and from what.
+And pair every red signal with support instead of sanction: a rising unverified-merge rate is a tooling and clarity problem before it is a discipline problem - with 96% of respondents reporting distrust of AI-generated code.
+That is a vendor-reported attitude survey, not observed behavior and not evidence about your team; use local process evidence before choosing a control.

 Where Reality Graph fits

-Reality Graph feeds this dashboard rather than replacing it: each AI run gets verified against a written task, and the evidence reports it produces are the raw material for three of the four metrics – verification coverage, unverified merges, and boundary violations stop being estimates.
+Reality Graph can feed this dashboard rather than replacing judgment: a run can be checked against a written task, and the evidence reports it produces can supply change-level inputs for the proposed proxies.
+An evidence artifact records what ran and what was observed; it does not by itself prove correctness, quality, or approval.
+The runs collect in a local workspace that keeps the whole history, which is what makes a trend over several weeks visible at all.
 It is a workflow layer for the team, not a monitoring tool pointed at developers; the team-level trust rules above apply to its data too.

 This guide gives you